 [user] name = Yury Zhauniarovich email = email@example.com [credential] helper = cache --timeout=86400 [core] editor = code --new-window --wait [merge] tool = vscode [mergetool "vscode"] cmd = code --new-window --wait $MERGED [diff] tool = vscode [difftool "vscode"] cmd = code --new-window --wait --diff $LOCAL $REMOTE

 The VSCode is great for writing commit messages for two reasons:

 - The extension called “Git Commit Message Helper”, helps to write pretty commit message imposing the rules on the subject line.

-- VSCode can wrap the text according to the required length of the string.
+- VSCode can wrap the text (using the Rewrap extension) according to the required length of the string.
 This is very handy because you do not need to add carriage returns manually.

 In order to use this functionality, at first you need to install the extension I have mentioned.
 After this, make some changes in a repository, add them to the staging area and run the

 git commit command.
 The following screencast shows how these two features help me writing good commit messages:

 As you can see, if you write a subject line that exceeds 50 characters the Git Commit Message Helper extension highlights the text with red color.
 The line length for the description of a commit should not exceed 72 characters.
 In order to wrap lines according to this limit, open Command Palette (

 Ctrl+Shift+P) and select the command “Rewrap Comment / Text at column…", and in the opened textbox enter the required line length (72 characters).
 This functionality is provided by the

 Rewrap extension, so you need to install it before starting using this functionality.